comp110-lytle/comp110/site/resources/tutoring-practice/week2.md

 4.3 Infinity

 5. See if there is something wrong with the following loops, if so, how can you correct them?
-5.1: No increment on i, causing infinite loop
+5.1: No increment on i, causing an infinite loop

 5.2: j-=1 should be placed inside the while loop.